salemove/ios-sdk-widgets/docs/General-notes.md

 To read more about customization, navigate to the [Creating a Theme](creating-a-theme) page and other pages in the Customization section.

-### UIImage
+### UIImage Tint
-To be able to choose any icon's color, the asset used should be set to "Render as: Template Image".
-That applies to every image, color of which can be changed.
+To be able to choose any icon's color (tint), the asset used should be set to "Render as: Template Image".
+That applies to every icon, color of which can be changed.